cpjobling/eglm03-textbook/_build/05/2/freqlag.md

   url: /05/1/freqlead
   title: 'Frequency Response Design of a Lead Compensator'
 next_page:
-  url: /01/mattf
+  url: /06/digital
-  title: 'Appendix A Defining Transfer Functions in MATLAB'
+  title: 'Digital Control Systems'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---